 Harry – as he was called by all – was born into his family’s circle of high finance to which he, very reluctantly, later turned for a living.
 His educational background – Milton, Andover, and Harvard – fostered his interest in American history and archaeology.
 Hornblower spent his boyhood summers at his family’s summer house in Plymouth.
 Ultimately his creative attention focused on Plymouth and the Pilgrims.
 In this manner, the story of the small and fragile colony in southeast New England, Plimoth Patuxet, and its complex interrelationship with the Native Wampanoag People became the foundation of Harry’s outdoor “living” museum.

 He became fascinated by the story of the Pilgrims and their Wampanoag neighbors, and he carried out a number of archaeological excavations around the town.
 Eventually, it became his ambition to bring the remarkable story of Plymouth Colony and the Pilgrims’ struggle for survival to the people of America in the most effective way possible.

 Harry imbued the museum with his exacting criteria of excellence.
-He not only wanted it to be an exciting, fulfilling and challenging experience for the public and staff alike but, in the constant pursuit of new knowledge, he was determined that it maintain an historic integrity.
+He not only wanted it to be an exciting, fulfilling, and challenging experience for the public and staff alike but, in the constant pursuit of new knowledge, he was determined that it maintain historic integrity.